 In the meantime, entertain this heretic’s view:

 Climate-smart agriculture, as presently configured by the FAO, CGIAR, and other international centers, is not a path forward for meeting global demand for food, nor is it likely to mitigate climate change in a quantifiable manner.
-It offers no new approaches or technical options beyond the familiar bundle deployed for decades as sustainable agriculture.
+It offers no new approaches or technical options beyond the familiar bundle deployed for decades as sound agronomics or sustainable agriculture.
 The rollout of CSA by international donors has been uncoordinated and largely ineffective (Zureck et al., 2014).
-In turn, the adoption of climate-smart agriculture by smallholders has been very low, and it is unclear what incentives would stimulate interest by such operators in the future.
+In turn, the adoption of climate-smart agriculture by smallholders has been very low, and it is unclear what incentives would stimulate interest in the future.
 Permanent uptake of climate-friendly conservation agriculture practices by smallholders in sub-Saharan Africa has also lagged.
 There are valid agronomic, economic, and social reasons for smallholders not implementing CSA and CA (see Vanlauwe and Giller 2006; Giller et al., 2009).
 In most cases, conservation practices have been adopted selectively but certainly not for the purpose of climate change mitigation.
 Further, it is unclear what, if anything, CSA measures, reports, and validates with regard to climate change.
 CSA is non-prescriptive in that it does not remove biophysical or infrastructure constraints that would foster higher productivity and in turn, build food security, worldwide.

 1Global agricultural GHG emission estimates vary widely, with 11-15% frequently cited.
 There is a methodology for predicting GHG emissions from certain agricultural practices but farm-level measurements are rare.